jquery/jquery-migrate/README.md

 | 3.x            | 3.x                    |
 | 4.x            | 4.x                    |

 Each jQuery Migrate version supports the same browsers that the jQuery version used with it.
+See the [jQuery Browser Support page](https://jquery.com/browser-support/) for more information.

 ## Usage